A-ElNawawy/e-commerce-php/docs/admin_docs/readme.md

 #checkItem Function:
 ===================
 - We Use This Function to Check If Item Exists in Database or Not.
+- Also We Can Use It To Get Number Of Existing Data.
 - Parameters:
     $column  = The Item to Select.               [ Default = ]
     $table   = The Table to Select From.         [ Default = ]